farkoo/AbstractVault/README.md

 ## Table of Contents

 ### Awesome Image Enhancement
 The GitHub repository features a [Awesome Image Enhancement](https://github.com/farkoo/AbstractVault/blob/master/Awesome_Image_Enhancement.md) that compiles numerous research papers, all dedicated to the advancement of image enhancement techniques, with a specific focus on addressing the challenges posed by low-light conditions.
-Each individual paper entry within the file includes crucial details such as the **title of the paper**, the **year** of publication, the **publisher**, **direct links to the paper's PDF and its corresponding implementation code** (when applicable).
-Accompanying each entry is a brief but informative **overview of the methodology** utilized by the authors of the respective paper.
-Furthermore, the file provides insights into the **datasets** used for evaluation and experimentation, as well as any relevant **hardware** specifications that were employed in the studies.
+Each individual paper entry within the file includes crucial details such as:
+* **title of the paper**
+* **year** of publication
+* **publisher**
+* **direct links to the paper's PDF and its corresponding implementation code** (when applicable)
+* **overview of the methodology**
+* **datasets** used for evaluation and experimentation
+* any relevant **hardware** specifications that were employed in the studies.

 ### Summaries
 * [A Simple Framework for Contrastive Learning of Visual Representations](https://github.com/farkoo/AbstractVault/blob/master/A_Simple_Framework_for_Contrastive_Learning_of_Visual_Representations.md)